 Contact information (NOT MANDATORY)

-We would be happy to keep you updated about the survey results and our activities!
-FOSS4SME aims to develop an innovative and freely accessible training system to allow SMEs uptake the digital transformation.
-You can contribute to its development.
-Please submit your name and email to subscribe to our newsletter and keep in touch with us!
+We would be happy to keep you updated about the survey results and our project activities!
+The FOSS4SMEs project aims to develop an innovative and freely accessible training platform that will allow European SMEs uptake the necessary digital transformation.
+You are able, and you are invited to contribute to this development!
+Please submit your name and e-mail to subscribe to our newsletter and stay in touch with us!

+Thank you in advance!

 NAME